UniversalDependencies/docs/_hy/feat/Animacy.md

 </tr>
 </table>

-In Armenian animacy is a lexical feature of [nouns](NOUN).
+In Armenian animacy is a lexical feature of [nouns](NOUN) and some [pronouns](PRON).
 Armenian distinguishes three values, human vs. non-human animate vs. inanimate:

 See also the related feature of [Definite]().